Practice Areas

 If you are convicted of illegal cultivation and growing of marijuana, you will also face a possible driver’s license suspension.

-Defending Illegal Cultivation and Growing of Marijuana
+Defenses for Illegal Cultivation & Growing of Marijuana

 Regardless of what the facts and circumstances of your case are, there are defenses that can be raised on your behalf.
 Cincinnati drug attorneys from LHA will take the time to examine what legal strategies are most appropriate in defending your case.